 Melanie Doerner Development Director

-Melanie Doerner returns to her theater fundraising roots by joining NC Theatre as their Development Director.
-For more than 10 years Melanie has been fundraising for the arts, most recently with Carolina Ballet, and before that as the Development Director for Children’s Musical Theater San Jose.
+Melanie Doerner has been professionally fundraising for the arts since 2001.
+Prior to joining NC Theatre in 2011, Melanie served as Individual Gifts Officer with Carolina Ballet, and before that as Development Director for Children’s Musical Theater San Jose.
 Prior to becoming a professional fundraiser, Melanie practiced as a corporate attorney in her native Canada.
 Melanie has been privileged to work in support of the arts, and continues to be inspired by the courage, genius and generosity of both artists and donors alike.
-Her husband Michael Doerner, a professional ballet dancer, recently retired from the stage after a 20 year career with Ballet San Jose and the National Ballet of Canada.
+Her husband Michael Doerner, a professional ballet dancer, retired from the stage after a 20 year career with Ballet San Jose and the National Ballet of Canada.
 Melanie and Michael are enjoying raising their family in North Carolina, and are thrilled to be part of the vibrant arts community in Raleigh.

 Bill Yates, Jr. Technical Director